MasoniteFramework/docs/masonite-authhub.md

 ]
 ```

 This will allow `craft publish` to find our dependencies installed on our virtual environment.
-Read the “Publishing Packages“ documentation for more information.
+Read the [Publishing Packages](/publishing-packages.md) documentation for more information.

 ### Publishing